txus/domodoro/Readme.md

 server) broadcasts pomodoro events to whoever wants to subscribe to them, so whoever wants to stay synced, can, and who doesn't, can stay out of it.

+This gem is tested with MRI versions 1.8.7 and 1.9.2, Rubinius versions 1.2.4 and 2.0.0pre, and ruby-head.

 ## Install

     $ gem install domodoro